 The Roman temple of Majdel Anjar

 Few kilometers away from Anjar ruins, lies the less known Roman Temple of Majdel Anjar.
 Located on a strategic hilltop overlooking the Bekaa valley, this temple was built between 41 and 48 AD.
-It was then converted into a fort by the Abbasids in the 6th century.
+More details here.

 Taanayel Lake and Monastery